 Local Plan Designations (add further lines as required)

 Designation Policy reference Comments

 None

 Availability Assessm ent (will require liaison with landowners)

 Is the site being marketed?
-Add any detail as necessary (e.g., where, Part of the site was marketed as part of the marketing exercise.
+Add any detail as necessary (e.g., where, by whom, how much Part of the site was marketed as part of the marketing exercise.
 Not currently being marketed.

-by whom, how much for etc.)
+for etc.)

 When might the Immediately ✓

-site be available Within 5 ✓
+site be available for development Within 5 years √

-for development years

 (tick as 5-10 years

 appropriate) 10-15 years

 15-20 years

 Comments:

-Estimated annual bu ild out rate 7 per year.
+Estimated annual build out rate (including justification): 7 per year.

-(including justification on):

 Comments Presumed it will take 3 or 4 years to complete the development.

-Achievability (include Achievability (including viability)
+Achievability (include ling viability)

 Comments Agent says 'There are interested developers - the viability of the site is a function of the selling price.
 I have no doubt that a negotiated purchase can be achieved at this site'.

-Overcoming Constra ints
+Overcoming Constraints

 Comments Development not able to overcome location concerns.
-Site specific flood

-risk assessment a requirement which could include surface water concerns Contamination investigation likely to be required with potential remediation
+Site specific flood risk assessment a requirement which could include surface water concerns.
+Contamination investigation likely to be required with potential remediation work.

-work.
 Highways access a consideration.
 GI RAMS - payment likely.

-Landscape conce erns could be addressed through an application.
+Landscape concerns could be addressed through an application.

 Trajectory of development

 Comments Delivered within 5 years.

 Barriers to Delivery

-Comments Potentially flood risk.
+Potentially flood risk.
 Access to services.

+Comments •

-Conclusion (e.g., is included in the theoretical capacity)
+Conclusion (e.g., is i Access to service 2S.

-According to the HEI According to the HELAA assessment, the site is not suitable for camping and caravanning.